ricardobranco777/docker-fai/README.md

 `fai-cd.sh HOSTNAME`

 * The ISO is /tmp/fai-full.iso.
-Use [docker-cp](https://docs.docker.com/engine/reference/commandline/cp/):
+Use [docker-cp](https://docs.docker.com/engine/reference/commandline/cp/) to get it from the container:

 `docker cp fai:/tmp/fai-full.iso .`

 * At this point you may **exit** and remove the container.

-* To reliably burn the ISO to an USB thumb drive, use the **burniso.sh** script provided in the utils/ directory:
+* To reliably burn the ISO to an USB stick, use the **burniso.sh** script provided in the utils/ directory:

 `burniso.sh /tmp/fai-full.iso`

 NOTES:

 * This image is based on Ubuntu 16.04 to create Ubuntu 16.04 images.
-I have used this image to create Debian 7 & 8 images, as well as Ubuntu 14.04.
+With minimal modifications (Dockerfile and fai/NFSROOT) it's possible to create Debian 7 & 8 images, as well as Ubuntu 14.04.